Ready for Clayoquot 2.0

 When a progressive government is elected, progressives go back to sleep.
 We assume that after the evil empire is voted out, the good guys we voted in will do the right thing.

 Had Trudeau killed Kinder Morgan, the BC climate movement could well have gone back to sleep.
 That is no longer possible.
-Now, people will protect the BC coast.
+Now, people will rally to protect Canada’s west coast.
 Trudeau has poked the hornet’s nest of a province which gave birth to protest movements such as Greenpeace, Clayoquot Summer 1993, and Occupy Wall Street.
 Indeed, BC is one of the global nerve centres of what Naomi Klein calls Blockadia.

 The Standing Rock Sioux have demonstrated what courageous and peaceful defence of the water, land and air looks like.
 There is no doubt in my mind that if Kinder Morgan proceeds, we will see a ‘Standing Rock North’ form up.
 Indigenous peoples have consistently and repeatedly rejected the Kinder Morgan pipeline and tanker project, including the arrest of UBCIC President Grand Chief Stewart Phillip on Burnaby Mountain in November 2014.
 The Federal approval is a violation of their inherent Indigenous Title and Rights, and a violation of the United Nations’ Declaration on the Rights of Indigenous Peoples.